Investigating Contemporary Globalization

 CAS AN 348

-Historical and contemporary ethnographic investigation of globalization.
-Special attention to impact of global capitalism on indigenous communities; identity and reflexivity; transnational populations; women and work; cultural authenticity, and the relationship between social media and changing cultural norms and experiences.
+Contemporary ethnographic investigation of globalization.
+Special attention to the impact of global capitalism on local communities, identity and reflexivity, transnational populations, women and work, cultural authenticity, tourism, and the relationship between social media and changing cultural norms and experiences.
 Effective Fall 2019, this course fulfills a single unit in each of the following BU Hub areas: Social Inquiry I, The Individual in Community, Critical Thinking.

 Note that this information may change at any time.
 Please visit the MyBU Student Portal for the most up-to-date course information.